King4584/Netflix-GPT/README.md

 ## Live deployment of Web Server

 You can [Click Here](https://netflix-gpt1.netlify.app/browse).
-Click on Back to our site after clicking the above link.
+Click on "Back to our site" after clicking the above link.

 ## Available Scripts